Divisiones Regionales de Fútbol in Balearic Islands: League chronology

-Primera Regional Preferente de Mallorca
+División de Honor de Mallorca

-The Primera Regional Preferente de Mallorca is one of the lower levels of the Spanish Football League.
+The División de Honor de Mallorca is one of the lower levels of the Spanish Football League.
 It is held every year.
 It stands at the sixth level of Spanish football.
 All of the clubs are based on the island of Mallorca.

 The League

 The league consists of two groups of 16 teams.
-At the end of the season, the champion is promoted to Tercera División RFEF - Group 11 while the next six clubs (runner-up thru 7th) advance to promotion playoff.
+At the end of the season, the champion is promoted to Tercera División RFEF - Group 11 while the next six clubs (runner-up through 7th place) advance to promotion playoff.
 Bottom three teams are relegated to Primera Regional de las Islas Baleares.

+The league was called Primera Regional Preferente de Mallorca until 2024, when División de Honor was established as the name for all sixth tier competitions in the Balearic Islands.
+After that change, Regional Preferente became the seventh tier in Mallorca.